openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Solution**

 Check whether the input method process is running properly.
-For example, click the input text box in an application and check whether the input keyboard is displayed.
+For example, click the text input box in an application to check whether the input keyboard is displayed.

 ## 12800003 Input Method Client Error